Lokathor/gba2k/asm_notes.md

 * `I` is an internal cycle.
   This is when the CPU is doing a longer computation that doesn't involve any memory access during a CPU cycle.

-The actual time taken for Sequantial and Non-seuquential depends on the memory involved.
+The actual time taken for Sequential and Non-sequential depends on the memory involved.
 Some memory operates slower than the CPU itself, and so it can take multiple CPU cycles to complete the access (load or store).

 Internal cycles don't interact with memory, and so an internal cycle is always 1 CPU cycle.
 During internal cycles, the CPU's pre-fetch system can sometimes begin accessing the next instruction from ROM, which can reduce the time required for the following instruction.
-The pre-fetch system only works in limited sitautions, so I wouldn't rely on it.
+The pre-fetch system only works in limited situations, so I wouldn't rely on it.

 The minimum time taken by any instruction will always be 1S, because while each instruction is performed the next instruction also needs to be fetched from memory.